easternempire/AI-5/README.md

 - **Office Hours:** This is a dedicated period where you can consult with your TF for any questions, clarifications, or guidance you may require for your course project.
 - **Team Projects:** Collaborative assignments that culminate in the creation of a fully functional AI app.
 - **Individual Assignments: ** Four individual assignments focusing on key concepts of ML Ops.
-- **Discussion Forums:** Platforms for peer-to-peer learning, discussions, and knowledge sharing.
+- **Discussion forum: DISCORDs:** Platforms for peer-to-peer learning, discussions, and knowledge sharing.
 - **Supplementary Readings:** To complement the topics covered in lectures and enrich your academic comprehension, a selection of readings has been curated.
 As this is an evolving field, the ability to continuously update your knowledge through independent reading is an integral part of the course.